 Employee injuries and illnesses can occur quickly and without notice.
 If the incident is serious enough to result in weeks or even months off of work, employees have the right to request workers compensation payments.
-Workers compensation, or workers comp for short, is a form of insurance that provides employees with wage replacement and certain medical benefits if a worker should become injured in the course of employment.
+Workers compensation insurance, or workers comp for short, is a form of insurance that provides employees with wage replacement and certain medical benefits if a worker should become injured in the course of employment.

-Who Should Acquire a Policy?
+Who Should Acquire A Policy?

 So, who needs workers compensation insurance?
 In the U.S., all states require businesses with employees to carry workers compensation insurance with few exceptions.
 If a business fails to acquire sufficient coverage, it could face costly fines and other penalties like possible imprisonment for the owners.
 These businesses may also be unable to continue conducting business in the state.
 Each individual state has its own set of laws that govern the exact amount of the payments and the duration of lost income benefits.
 Individual states also have regulations in place that dictate whether or not the employee can choose the doctor that treats the injuries.